-A request for a change of category can only be implemented with effect from a future date, and cannot be backdated, except in the following instances:
+A request for a change of category can only be done at a SARS branch office, implemented with effect from a future date, and cannot be backdated, except in the following instances:

-- If the wrong category has been captured in the registration process; or - If the circumstances of the vendor have changed such that it is required for that vendor to be registered within another category.
+- If the wrong category has been captured in the registration process (the vendor is required to submit proof that SARS made an error); or - If the circumstances of the vendor have changed such that it is required for that vendor to be registered within another category.
 (For example, if the taxable supplies exceed R30 million in any consecutive period of 12 months, Category C is applicable).